flyingmachine/brave-clojure-web/content/do-things.md

 ### Lists

 Lists are similar to vectors in that they're linear collections of values.
-You can't access their elements in the same way, though:
+There are some differences, though.
+You can't list elements with `get`:

 ```clojure
 ;; Here's a list - note the preceding single quote